-There are times when we have a dataset that contains blank inputs, however, have a corresponding value assigned to it.
+There are times when we have a dataset that contains blank inputs; however, we have a corresponding value assigned to it.
 In such cases, we may want to exclude the cells that contain blank inputs and do the sum total.
-In such cases, use criteria of SUMIF “Not Blank”.
+In such cases, use the criteria of SUMIF “Not Blank.”
 An example could be to know the total number of Passengers and exclude blank names criteria.

 Example #1 – SUMIF Not Blank

-Below set of data contains certain blanks in range criteria and suppose we still want to know the Total No. of passengers:
+The below set of data contains certain blanks in range criteria, and suppose we still want to know the Total No. of passengers:

 Here now, Criteria Range conditions completely change for both at by City and by Month.
 Important to note the condition which we put here in the syntax for Criteria

-- “” -> Indicates Blanks.
-Double inverted comas with no characters in it, signifies equals to blank.
+- “-> Indicates Blanks.
+Double inverted commas with no characters in it, signifies equals to blank.
 When we use this, it sums up all the values containing blanks and ignores cells that contain some characters/ value in it.

-For the ease of understanding, the final output of Table 1 and 2, refer below explanation:
+For the ease of understanding, the final output of Table 1 and 2, refer to the below explanation: